falcird/rRoma/README.md

 ===============

 The rRoma package relies on the `scater` and `biomaRt` packages, which are available only on BioConductor.
-These packagee can be installed with the following command
+These packages can be installed with the following command

     source("https://bioconductor.org/biocLite.R")

     ## Bioconductor version 3.5 (BiocInstaller 1.26.1), ?biocLite for help